priydarshiroopak/C-socket/TCP concurrent SHELL and UDP timeserver/README.md

 # TCP and UDP Client-Server Programming Assignment

-This repository contains the solutions for Assignment 2 of TCP and UDP Client-Server Programming.
+This folder contains the solutions for Assignment 2 of TCP and UDP Client-Server Programming.
 The assignment consists of two parts, each requiring the implementation of a client-server system.
 The detailed description of the assignment can be found in the file `Assgn-2.pdf`.

 ## Part 1 - UDP Time Client-Server